fouri-io/fouri-io.github.io/_posts/2020-11-21-scale-with-cdk.md

 *"Great, great, but what does all that really mean to me?"*

-It is easiest to explain by outlining a real-world problem with CDK flexing its power to solve all your problems (well maybe not all  --you are pretty screwed up).
+It is easiest to explain by outlining a real-world problem with CDK, flexing its power to solve all your problems (well maybe not all  --you are pretty screwed up).
 Let me present this common architecture pattern solving the following use-cases
 1. Launch a micro-service hosted in a container
 2. I would like it to be serverless -- i.e. I don't want to manage servers
 3. I want to control traffic by isolating my service from the public internet -- i.e. Private VPN